Hitting Mommy

-When toddlers start hitting, many parents grow concerned and ask me, “What should we do?”
-It inspired me to write this blog entry.
-I want to mention that each situation is unique and needs to be looked at individually.
-This blog post will summarize a few main points and ideas.
+When toddlers begin to exhibit hitting behavior, many parents become concerned and ask, “What should we do?”
+This query has motivated me to compose this blog entry.
+I wish to emphasize that each situation is unique and warrants an individualized approach.
+In this blog post, I will outline several key points and ideas.

-Sometime between the ages of 15 months and 4 years, children, to the biggest surprise of their parents, may start hitting their family members.
+Sometime between the ages of 15 months and 3 years, children—much to the astonishment of their parents—might start hitting their family members.

-First, I want to reassure parents that it is developmentally appropriate.
-And in most cases there is nothing “wrong” with the child or parent.
-Research shows that the human brain fully develops self control by the age of 21 or even 25.
-However, this statement doesn’t mean we should let it go and allow the hitting.
+First, I want to assure parents that this behavior is developmentally appropriate.
+In most cases, there is nothing inherently “wrong” with the child or the parent.
+Research indicates that the human brain attains full self-control development around the age of 21 or even 25.
+Nevertheless, this assertion doesn’t imply that we should let go or permit the hitting.

-Children who are allowed to hit their parents feel uncomfortable and unsafe.
-Our role as responsible adults is to help children stop hitting and co-regulate.
+Children who are permitted to strike their parents often experience discomfort and a lack of security.
+Our role, as responsible adults, is to help children stop hitting and co-regulate.

 What can adults do?

-• If the child wants something really badly, it is going to be hard for him to control himself.
+• If the child wants something really badly, controlling impulses becomes challenging.

-• The child might be trying to avoid something dreadful to him.
+• Hitting might be an attempt to avoid something distressing.

-• The child is learning about independence and trying to learn about limits.
+• The child may be exploring independence and trying to understand limits.

-1. After the child hits you, let him know: “I don’t want you to hit.”
+1. Following a hitting incident, say to the child: “I don’t want you to hit.”
 Pause.
-“It doesn’t feel good” or “It hurts.”
-Use your normal-friendly voice.
-You don’t want to sound upset or angry, but you also don’t want to sound overly sweet either.
-For example, you don’t want to say “Darling, sweetheart, I don’t want you to hit.”
+Express, “It doesn’t feel good” or “It hurts.”
+Utilize a normal-friendly tone.
+Strive to avoid sounding upset, stern or overly sweet.
+For instance, refrain from saying, “Darling, sweetheart, I don’t want you to hit.”

-4. After the second attempt, if the child is sitting on your lap, bring the child down from your lap and stand up.
+4. If a second attempt occurs while the child is seated on your lap, bring the child down from your lap and stand up.
 Let him know that you don’t like to be hit.
-In this situation you are letting him know with words and also with your actions.
+In this situation, you are letting him know with words and also with your actions.

 5. Try to guess the problem.
-For example, “I see you are frustrated because I didn’t let you pour the drinking water into the toy boat.”
+For instance, say, “I notice you’re frustrated because I didn’t allow you to pour drinking water into the toy boat.”
 Pause.
-“It seems to me that you are angry because I took the bottle.”
+Continue, “It seems you’re angry because I took the bottle.”

 The situation might unfold in two ways:

 A. The child might want to talk.
-And you might need to do some more acknowledgment, narrating and active listening.
-For example, “I can see you had a plan.
-You thought it will be fun to use this water.
-You want to pour it there.”
-Point at the boat.
-Make sure to pause and listen.
-The child might express his feelings with words or maybe with sounds.
-Acknowledge and do some more active listening.
+In such case, further acknowledgment, narration, and active listening might be necessary.
+For example, you might say, “I see you had a plan.
+You thought it would be fun to use this drinking water to pour it there.”
+Point to the boat.
+Pause and allow the child to share feelings through words or sounds.
+Offer additional acknowledgment and attentive listening.

-6. Let your child process what happened by not distracting him with something new.
-Do not try to solve the problem by offering solutions.
-Allow your child to cry, giving him time to process the situation without distractions.
+6. Let your child to process what happened without distracting him with something new.
+Avoid attempting to resolve the problem with immediate solutions.
+Allow the child to cry, express emotions and provide time for processing without disruptions.

-2. Do not pretend to cry.
+2. Avoid pretend cry.
 Your child will know that you performing and might actually find it interesting and want you to perform again.

-3. Do not shame the child.
-“We only do well when we feel good.” – Regalena Melrose, PhD.
+3. Avoid shaming the child.
+As Regalena Melrose, Ph.D., aptly states, “We do well when we feel good.”

-3. Provide choices in your day-to-day routine: “Would you like to wear these shoes or those?
-Do you want to change your diaper now or do you need another minute?”
-Look for opportunities where you can provide choices.
+3. Integrate choices into daily routines: “Would you prefer these shoes or those?
+Do you want dipper change now, or do you need another moment?”
+Seek opportunities to provide choices.

-4. When everything is calm, learn relaxation techniques with your child, such as hitting a pillow, breathing, jumping up and down etc.
+4. During moments of tranquility, explore relaxation techniques with your child, such as beach ball punching, smelling flowers – deep breathing, or jumping up and down.

-5. Write a Social Story about what happened.
+5. Create a Social Story to help child process what happened.

-6. Pre-play the situation at home using stuffed animals or dolls.
-The toys can feel angry, sad or frustrated.
+6. Engage in re-play activities at home using stuffed animals or dolls.
+The toys can explore and show emotions such as anger, sadness, or frustration.

 Additional resources: